 SA/SEA Theme Objective Decision making criteria Land Allocation Appraisal Potential Indicators SEA Theme: Biodiversity/ Human health/ Fauna/ Flora/ Landscape/ Cultural heritage/ Material assets. and manage the character and appearance of North Warwickshire's landscape /townscape, maintaining and strengthening local distinctiveness and sense of place. of landscape?
 Will it recognise and protect the intrinsic character and beauty of the countryside?
 Will it promote development that is in scale and proportionate to host settlement?
 Will it promote sites that are well planned or soft landscaped in such a way as to positively enhance the environment?
 Will it protect the strategic function of the Green Belt?
 Condition.
-This Assessment together with specific site appraisals, where appropriate, will be utilised in assessing the landscape quality. • If development will have a significant adverse effect on landscape/townscape character, and/or designated landscape and/or site is located in the Green Belt -. • If development will have a minor adverse effect on landscape/townscape character • (-). • If the proposal will protect and enhance the landscape quality it will have either a minor (+) or significant positive (++) effect.
+This Assessment together with specific site appraisals, where appropriate, will be utilised in assessing the landscape quality.
+If development will have a significant adverse effect on landscape/townscape character, and/or designated landscape and/or site is located in the Green Belt [].
+If development will have a minor adverse effect on landscape/townscape character (-).
+If the proposal will protect and enhance the landscape quality it will have either a minor (+) or significant positive (++) effect.
 Green Belt - Approximately 41% of land within North Warwickshire is designated as Green Belt land and the 2019 NPPF places considerable importance on the Green Belt (para 137 and 138).
 (N.B.
-The Character Assessments are undertaken in broad terms.
+The Notts Character Assessments are undertaken in broad terms.
 Therefore, these assessments may be modified by individual site assessments).
-Character Assessment SA: Environmental Dimension SEA Theme: Soil/ Fauna/ Flora/ Material assets 8.Natural Resources To minimise the loss of natural resources including soils, greenfield land and the best quality agricultural land.
-Will it use land that has been previously developed (brownfield land)?
-Will it protect and enhance the best and most versatile agricultural land?
+Character Assessment SA: Environmental Dimension 8.Natural Resources Will it use land that has been previously developed (brownfield land)?
+The emphasis is on the development of brown field sites and avoiding the loss of best quality agricultural land.
+Greenfield land lostEmployment and SEA Theme: Soil/ Fauna/ Flora/ Material assets To minimise the loss of natural resources including soils, greenfield land and the best quality agricultural Will it protect and enhance the best and most versatile agricultural land?
 Will it prevent soil degradation & contamination?
-Will it impact on a minerals safeguarded area?
-The emphasis is on the development of brown field sites and avoiding the loss of best quality agricultural land. • Major sites (> 1 ha) on brownfield landwill have a significant positive effect (++). • Small sites (≤ 1 ha) on brownfield landwill have a minor positive effect (+).
-Major/Small Sites - In accordance with the NPPF para 68 and to keep internally Greenfield land lost Employment and housing developed on PDL Loss of high quality agricultural land.
+Will it impact on a minerals Major sites (> 1 ha) on brownfield landwill have a significant positive effect (++).
+Small sites (≤ 1 ha) on brownfield landwill have a minor positive effect (+).
+Loss of high quality agricultural land. land. safeguarded area?
+Major/Small Sites - In accordance with the NPPF para 68 and to keep internally